ucan-wg/awake/README.md

 ## 4.2 Session ID

-As out-of-order messages can lead to a large number of messages, an OPTIONAL session ID based on the SHA2 hash of the first KDF output secret (`sha2_256(newSecret)`) MAY be used during the message phase of AWAKE, but moving to a message channel (such as a unique pubsub topic) is RECOMMENDED as it provides the same function with less noise.
+As out-of-order messages can lead to a large number of messages, an OPTIONAL session ID based on the SHA2 hash of the first KDF output secret (`sha256(newSecret)`) MAY be used during the message phase of AWAKE, but moving to a message channel (such as a unique pubsub topic) is RECOMMENDED as it provides the same function with less noise.

+## 4.3 Ratchets

+This stage MUST include the generation of sending and receiving chains from the HKDF

+FIXME add this from doble ratchet

 # 5 Disconnection